kieranj/insight_rails/README.md

 ## Installation

+Firstly install the insight plugin within you FatFree CRM installation.

-Add insight to your applications dependencies.
+Then add insight to your applications dependencies.
 Currently the generators only support Rails 2.

 For those using bundler

     gem "insight_rails", :require => "insight"

-Other wise add to your environment.rb
+Otherwise add to your environment.rb

     gem.config "insight_rails", :lib => "insight"

-Make sure your development database exists and that you have user and account models, then run the generator:
+Make sure your development/production database exists and that you have a user model, then run the generator:

     script/generate insight

-Now run the migration to add the crm_id field to your users table.
+Now run the generated migration to add the crm_id field to your users table.

-Then update the insight initializer with details of your api_key, fatfree's url and your recaptcha keys.
+An initializer is added, and in this file you need to update the details of your product api_key (from FatFree), FatFree's api url and your recaptcha keys.

+Finally a rake file is added to lib/tasks.
+This will help migrate an existing users you have in your application to contacts within FatFree.
+Depending on the fields your user model has you may need to edit this to suit.

+To run the rake task

+    rake insight:generate_crm_contacts

 ## Usage

-You will now have a knowledge base of articles from your fat free installation available at:
+You will now have a knowledge base of articles from your FatFree installation available at:

 /knowledge